smmckay/quex-mirror/doc/source/basic-concepts/lexical-state-machine.rst

 Lexical Analyzers
 =================

-The following paragraphs elaborate on the significance of sequential data streams for communication.
-They provide a rationale for the state machine approach as a basis for analysis and the reason why Quex implements 'greedy match'.
+The following paragraphs elaborate on sequential data streams and their application in communication.
+They provide a rationale for the state machine approach as a basis for lexical analysis and the reason why Quex implements 'greedy match'.
 Finally, a very essential definition is done, namely that of a 'lexatom'.

 Pictures may convey complex ideas very efficiently.
 They require, however, that the content is imaginable and that the relations between objects and their graphical representation are properly understood.
-The information of a picture is perceived in quasi-parallel; all at once.
+The information of a picture is perceived in quasi-parallel--all at once.
 For the image oriented human mind pictures are something very tangible.

 Words and phrases are a means of sequential communication.
 They require